zylx0532/pasztor.at/_posts/2018-06-23-the-cookie-cutter-architecture.md

 applications, such as third party APIs, databases, and all other stuff that we would treat as *unreliable*.

 ... wait a minute ... did I just say a database is unreliable?
 Yepp, I just said that.
-The database is on a network, and as much as developers would often like, networks are unreliable.
+The database is on a network, and as much as developers would like it to be otherwise, networks are unreliable.
 They can go out, they can be slow, they can have packet loss.
 So I treat a database the same as I treat a third party API.

 So back to APIs... often times we have to deal with third party APIs that we don't really know all that well.
 Either it is underdocumented, or it just has some quirks that we haven't encountered yet.
 These will inevitably cause problems